mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/redirect/index.md

 Values of this type are objects.
 They contain these properties:

 - `extensionPath` {{optional_inline}}
   - : A `string`.
 The path relative to the extension directory.
 Should start with '/'.
+The initiator of the request can only follow the redirect when the resource is listed in [`web_accessible_resources`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/web_accessible_resources).
 - `regexSubstitution` {{optional_inline}}
   - : A `string`.
 The substitution pattern for rules that specify a `regexFilter`.
 The first match of `regexFilter` within the URL is replaced with this pattern.
 Within `regexSubstitution`, backslash-escaped digits (`\1` to `\9`) are used to insert the corresponding capture groups. `\0` refers to the entire matching text.
 - `transform` {{optional_inline}}